ponyatov/replit/README.md

 * take Lisp homoiconic nature and port it to CPython3 stack (VM & libs)
 * provide a light environment for **metaprogramming by code generation**
   * `metaL` is a special language for writing programs that write other programs (in C & Python)
+  * interactive REPL with generated code copying as system bootstrap & circular redefinition is a primary method of work
 * protect people from the parens soup by using infix syntax and AST-friendly data structure in place of classic lists
 * integrate best features from Python, Lisp/Clojure, and Smalltalk